 "Those are not magical pebbles, Granny.
 You've been had."

 "Really?
-She only asked, in exchange, for a hug and a lullaby to get him to sleep.
-He's alone at such a young age.
+It only asked, in exchange, for a hug and a lullaby to get it to sleep.
+It was all alone at such a young age.
 So… I've been had you said?"

 "You'll never change, Granny.
 Always taking care of the small ones.
 I'm sure he'll be alright.
 Look!
 We can see your place from over here!"